ainsleys/derivadex-api-docs/source/includes/main.md

 string | strategy | Name of the cross-margined strategy this order belongs to.
 Currently, this is limited to the default `main` strategy, but support for multiple strategies is coming soon! int_s | side | Side of order, either `0` (`Bid`) or an `1` (`Ask`) int_s | orderType | Order type, either `0` (`Limit`) or `0` (`Market`).
-Other order types coming soon! bytes32_s | requestId | Numeric identifier for the order decimal_s | amount | The original order amount/size requested decimal_s | remainingAmount | The order amount/size remaining on the order book decimal_s | price | The order price
+Other order types coming soon! bytes32_s | requestId | Numeric identifier for the order.
+To clarify, this is NOT an identifier relating to this particular subscription/response, but rather the `requestId` field associated with this order at the time of placement. decimal_s | amount | The original order amount/size requested decimal_s | remainingAmount | The order amount/size remaining on the order book decimal_s | price | The order price